 For my son’s 3rd birthday we created a construction cake (he loves construction vehicles).
-My sister-in-law made this very cute cake.
+My sister-in-law is into making unique birthday cakes and this is a very cute cake.
 We had so much fun with it.

 She used brown sugar for the dirt roads and used real toy construction vehicles.
 She really put detail into it.
 We then used a large dump truck to serve chips and a plastic hard hat for snacks.
 We purchased new sand rakes and shovels to serve the salads.
 As you can see my son just wanted to get in there and play construction on the cake itself!!!